NikosAlexandris/i.landsat.import/README.md

 B5      LC81840332014146LGN00_B5.TIF
 ```

-The timestamp for this scene, to use with GRASS' TGIS, is:
+Its timestamp, in form to use with GRASS' TGIS, is:
 ```
 i.landsat.import -t LC81840332014146LGN00

 LC81840332014146LGN00<Suffix>|2014-05-26 09:10:26.7368720 +0000
 ```

-Note, at the moment, it is required to edit manually the <Suffix> part to
+*At the moment*, it is required to edit manually the <Suffix> part to
 comply with the name of a STRDS.
 [ToDo: provide for a prefix to do this less
 cumbersome].

-We can import this scene in its own Mapset (use --v for verbosity) and request
+We can import the scene in its own Mapset (use --v for verbosity) and request
-from the module to not copy the MTL file under `cell_misc`
+from the module to *not* copy the MTL file under `cell_misc`
 ```
 i.landsat.import -m LC81840332014146LGN00
 ```

-By the way, the module will only create a new Mapset, named after the directory
+By the way, the module will create a new Mapset, named after the directory
 that contains the requested scene.
-In this way, re-running the same command
+Re-running the import command for the same
-will skip recreating an existing Mapset.
+scene, will simply pass the step of recreating the existing Mapset.

-If we decide to copy afterwards the MTL file, or, even, if we somehow have
+If decision is made afterwards to copy the MTL file, we may re-run the import
-removed one of the bands, the module will skip re-importing existing bands.

-Expectedly, repeating the previous command `i.landsat.import -m
-LC81840332014146LGN00`, will break and complain about existing bands.
-Using
-the -s flag, the module will skip existing bands
+process.
+The `-s` flag is therefore useful to skip over existing bands which
+otherwise would break the execution.
+As well, it helps in cases where some
+bands have been removed.

 ```
 i.landsat.import LC81840332014146LGN00 -s --v
 ```

+Noteworthy is the memory option which is passed, internally, to `r.in.gdal`,
+the actual importer. [see also `r.in.gdal`]

 As usual in GRASS GIS, the `--o` flag is always handy in case overwriting
 existing maps is desired.